 It was about an 1-2 hour experience, but we all enjoyed it and would go back again.

 The epic touristy area in San Francisco is the Fisherman’s Wharf.
-This area is down by the water.
+This area is down by San Francisco Bay.
 It is super touristy, but a lot of fun.
 You can get amazing clam chowder in a bread bowl at outdoor vendors for an inexpensive price.
 You can also sit down at a restaurant for a fresh seafood dinner, right on the water.

 This is also a popular spot for shopping and attractions.
 There are several attractions in this area, including Alcatraz ferry.
 Before you book Alcatraz in San Francisco for kids, scroll down to the bottom of this Top Things to Do in San Francisco with kids.
 This one made my skip list!